davejacobs/mint/README.md

 II.
 The Mint library
 --------------------

 This section discusses the Mint library API.
-Read on for the `mint` binary.
+This library encapsulates the idea of a styled document, which is composed of a stylesheet, a layout, and content.
+Mint makes combining those seemless.
+See **The `mint` command** for more information on an easy-to-use binary.

 ### A basic Mint document ###